Celebrating 103 Years of IABA History

 Then, at the 1992 Barcelona Games, Dublin native Michael Carruth, made national history by upsetting Juan Hernández Sierra of Cuba 13-10 in the final round of the Welterweight division.
 With his exceptional performance, he became to Ireland’s first Olympic gold medalist in the sport of boxing.
 Carruth, along with his fellow countryman Wayne McCullough who won the silver medal in the Bantamweight division in Barcelona, issued in a new era of excellence in Irish boxing.
 Since 1992, the IABA has earned 15 medals at the European Senior Championships and four medals at the World Senior Championships.
 One of the major reasons for the Ireland’s boxing success can be attributed to the IABA’s current High Performance unit.
 In 2003, the Irish Sports Council financed this new High Performance coaching team and implemented a new financial assistance system, in which boxers, as well as other Irish athletes, had to achieve a certain standard in order to qualify for financial assistance.
 Ever since the appointment of high performance director Garry Keegan, head coach Billy Walsh and assistant head coaches Zaur Antia and Cathal OGrady, Ireland has solidified itself as one of the world’s best boxing nations.

-Taylor has elevated Irish boxing to another level.
-Along with her gold medal, she has won four world championships, six European championships and three AIBA World Elite Female Boxer of the Year Awards (2008, 2010 and 2012).
+Katie Taylor has elevated Irish boxing to another level.
+Along with her Olympic gold medal, she has won five World Championships, six European Championships, five European Union Championships and three AIBA World Elite Female Boxer of the Year Awards (2008, 2010 and 2012).
 She is arguably the greatest boxer in the history of women’s amateur boxing.
 Along with her athletic achievements, Taylor has also served as a critical figure for the branding of international women’s amateur boxing.
 With her candid personality and her commitment to establish herself as a good role model, Taylor was one the main figures used in the movement to get women’s boxing accepted as an Olympic sport for the 2012 Games.
 With the return of Taylor, Barnes and bronze medalist Michael Conlan, Irish Boxing hopes to make its biggest splash yet throughout the next few years at the European and international levels.
-With an exceptional group of athletes and an elite coaching staff, expect for the IABA will be well prepared to make an even further statement for the 2016 Rio Games.
+With an exceptional group of athletes and an elite coaching staff, the IABA will be well prepared to make a further statement at the 2016 Rio Games.

 – Joe Kirwan & Gage Axford 2012